A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: Numerical Experiments

-We sample the 50 districts of the South Carolina State Senate using the 2020 census population with inner-county weights at 1, 10, and 40.
-We take a 2-step cycle walk with 10\% probability and a 1-step cycle walk with 90\% probability and run 4 independent chains for each weighting scheme for $10^9$ total steps.
+We sample the 50 districts of the South Carolina State Senate using the 2020 census population with within-county weights at 1, 10, and 40.
+We take a 2-step Cycle Walk with 10\% probability and a 1-step Cycle Walk with 90\% probability and run 4 independent chains for each weighting scheme for $10^9$ total steps.
 Each run took roughly 16 hours of wall clock time on an AMD Ryzen 9 5950X 16-Core Processor.
 We confirm convergence with the same methods using the 2020 presidential voting data for the general election.
 We then plot the number of counties that have been split in each case and show the result in \Cref{fig:sccountysplitting}.
 There are 46 counties in South Carolina.
 When we run with uniform weights, we find that some of the 50-district plans split all 46 counties.
 However, as we increase the weight, fewer and fewer counties are split.
 We remark that several counties in South Carolina are significantly bigger than a single State Senate district and thus must be split.

-This study demonstrates the efficacy of the cycle walk graph in sampling weighted spanning trees in a way that is aligned with certain policy considerations in redistricting.
+This study demonstrates the efficacy of the Cycle Walk algorithm at sampling weighted spanning trees that align with certain policy considerations in redistricting.
 Of course, encoding policy considerations in terms of weights might not be the most transparent from a policy perspective.
-It might make more sense to simply provide an energy that reduces the probability in the target measure of configurations with too many split counties\cite{herschlag2020quantifying,RuchoVCC}.
+It might make more sense to simply provide an energy that reduces the probability in the target measure of configurations with too many split counties \cite{herschlag2020quantifying,RuchoVCC}.
 The edge weighting presented here could be plausibly used in a proposal chain that then Metropolizes a measure that uses a more transparent measure from a policy perspective.
 If one wants strict county preservation, it is often best to use a hierarchical sampling scheme as in \cite{autry2021metropolized,autry2020multiscale}.